Gay Ottawa Guide: The Essential Guide To Gay Travel In Ottawa Canada 2019

 Gay-Popular Nightlife Venues in Ottawa

-- Loft Board Game Lounge – The anti-thesis of Fly Bar, a fun, casual wine and drinks bar which is very popular with the LGBT crowd and those without pretense.
+Level One Game Pub – The anti-thesis of Fly Bar, a fun, casual wine and drinks bar which is very popular with the LGBT crowd and those without pretense.
 We loved the delicious food, sociable atmosphere and access to over 900 + games.
 Everything from family games and card games to party games, strategy games, and war games.
 Loft Board Game Lounge is insanely popular and has since opened another location: Level One.

 Had enough of gay cruising in Ottawa – either in the bars or elsewhere?
 Want to explore the naughtier side of Ottawa?
-There is two gay sauna in Ottawa, which should not disappoint you – unlike all those faceless Grinder accounts.
+There is two gay saunas in Ottawa, which should not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any of the Ottawa gay sauna/bathhouses and will be welcomed openly, as in the rest of the Ottawa gay scene.

 Besides, you never know what other fun surprises your trip might have in store for you...